Xilinx/Vitis_Model_Composer/README.md

 git checkout 2020.2
 ```

-## Download a zipped version directly from github
+## Download a zipped version directly from GitHub
-First switch to the branch corresponding to the version of Model Commposer you have.
+First switch to the branch corresponding to the version of Model Composer you have.
 ![](images/download_zip_from_github.PNG)